EugeneKay/git-jokes/README.txt

 a continuous basis quickly becomes impossible, so jokes started to get reused.
 This repo contains a list of (most of) these funnies, in an easy-to-digest form.

-There is also a git plugin, so you can now type `git joke` and recieve a random joke!
+There is also a git plugin, so you can now type `git joke` and receive a random joke!
 To use this, add git-joke somewhere on your $PATH.
 For example, you could `wget https://raw.githubusercontent.com/EugeneKay/git-jokes/lulz/git-joke` somewhere like /usr/local/bin.